-At the end of each month all foreign currency invoices are revaluated.
-The Accounting Officer - Finance load the current rate as of last day of the month then revalue debtor invoice balance the invoice with that rate.
-All foreign currency invoices should reflect the new revaluated balance owed Mimosa.
-When the payment is made later on, it is paid using the current prevailing rate of the day.
-The difference between the paid amount and the invoice amount is posted to the Profit/Loss account.
+At the end of each reporting month all unsettled/open foreign currency invoices are revalued.
+The Accounting Officer - Finance load the rate as of last day of the month to allow correct revaluation of the customer balances..
+All foreign currency balances should reflect the new revalued balance owed to customers as of the given reporting period.
+When the balance is settled at a later date from the revaluation date, the invoice will be settled at the prevailing rate as of the date of settlement.
+The difference between the paid amount and the revalued invoice amount is posted to the Profit/Loss account as an exchamge gain or loss.

 Actors